i-am-Krishna/payspaze-project/README.md

 The sendPayment function uses this mockApiResponse to simulate sending a payment request.
 It includes a helper function, getRandomElement, to select a random status code from a predefined array, ensuring diverse testing scenarios.
 This approach is beneficial for testing how the application handles different API responses without relying on a live server.
 It allows developers to verify error handling and response management in a controlled environment, improving the reliability and robustness of the application before deployment.

+# Testing success and failure ratios
+I am adding success ratios for testing where 7 out of 10 times, the response is 200, and the other reactions are 400, 401, and 500.